NoamRosenberg/layer_net/ReadMe.txt

 To do:

--add seperate learning rates for difference layers -add logging and exceptions
+-allow frozen weights to adjust with varying learning rates -add logging and exceptions
 -integrate with waveletforest code